Menu

 Developing a framework for responsible innovation

-Agricultural Innovation Systems: A Framework for Analysing the Role of the Government
+Agricultural Innovation Systems: The Role of the Government

 A number of other pages on this site point to material relevant to different aspects of managing innovation, including the social learning section.
 This includes pages on reflective practice and monitoring and evaluation.
 Other useful pages include facilitation tools and techniques and critical reflection.
 The full range of pages can be accessed from the top menu bar.